 When you make an appointment with our High-Risk Cancer Genetics Program team at NYU Langone’s Perlmutter Cancer Center, you meet with a genetic counselor, a health professional with advanced training in medical genetics and counseling.
-The genetic counselor reviews your medical history, asks about your family medical history, and discusses the risks, benefits, and limitations of genetic testing with you.
+The genetic counselor reviews your medical history and family medical history, and discusses the risks, benefits, and limitations of genetic testing with you.

 Testing involves providing a blood or saliva sample, which is sent to a genetics laboratory.
-One of our genetic counselors explains the results and discusses your cancer risks and management options.
+One of our genetic counselors explains the results and discusses options for managing your risk.
 This may include additional evaluation or referral to a hereditary cancer specialist or physician.

 Most cancers are not inherited, but some are.
 Working with a genetic counselor can help you understand your individual cancer risk.
 Most people seeking cancer genetic testing have either a personal or family history of cancer.